Forjeon/yaba/README.md

 ![JavaScript badge](https://img.shields.io/badge/JavaScript-E5D24C)
 ![jQuery 3.7.1 badge](https://img.shields.io/badge/jQuery-3.7.1-0968AC)

 Yaba is a minimalist personal budget and finance tracking webapp.
-Originally, it was created as an undergrad project, but has since been improved upon for daily use in its intended function.
-Yaba aims to reduce feature bloat and ensure data security of financial data through its privately hosted design.
+Originally created as an undergrad project, yaba has since been improved upon for daily use in its intended function.
+Yaba aims to reduce feature bloat and ensure security of financial data through its privately hosted design.

 ---